Red Fox

 From the blacks!

 Ok, you remember #3 and 9?
 The ones with no landing areas?
 Well from the black tees they’re both over 180.
-Good luck!
+Fox!
 The rest of the round is not that different. #1, 4 & 7 require you to hit over more water, but you’ll actually use fewer clubs off the tees than from the golds.
 And #4’s furthest back tee box is on the right side of the cart path, making it a very attractive approach (see picture).

 Go Green!

 Three times you avoid hitting directly over water from the green tees.
 But you’ll still have to deal with it on the 2nd, 3rd 7th & 9th.
 And even if playing from the forward tees shorten the course by 26% from the golds, many of the same hazards that challenge big hitters will still be looming for you from the greens.
-But it still has beautiful sightlines to the Fenney Springs Wetlands so you'll enjoy one of the most attractive courses in town.
+But it still has beautiful sightlines to the Fenney Springs Wetlands, so you'll enjoy one of the most attractive courses in town.
 And the Fenney Recreation Center is really close by to calm you down afterwards!

 What’s nearby?